1. Exoplanets and the Fermi paradox ↑

 If we assume that habitable worlds are common, we can conclude from the Fermi paradox that either:

 Self-replicating spacecraft are probably the quickest and easiest way to explore the Galaxy.
 In theory, a self-replicating ship would travel to a star system where it uses resources - such as metals extracted from asteroids, or hydrocarbons, like those found on the moons of gas giants - to create replicas of itself.
 These then head off in different directions, repeating the process.

 A self-replicating spacecraft, travelling at about 10% of the speed of light, would take 10 years to travel one light-year.
 In half a million years, they would be able to travel 50,000 light-years in any given direction, giving a diameter of 100,000 light-years, which is about the same as the diameter of the Milky Way.
 If our current predictions are correct, and there are at least half a billion habitable planets in the Galaxy, they will come across one about every 24,000 years*.

-Self-replicating spacecraft are unlikely to be manned with biological life forms, given the long timescales involved - they may even outlive the species that created them - but they could have artificial intelligences on board, or could be considered life forms in their own right.
+Self-replicating spacecraft are unlikely to be crewed with biological life forms, given the long timescales involved - they may even outlive the species that created them - but they could have artificial intelligences on board, or could be considered life forms in their own right.
 Different self-replicating ships may compete with each other for resources, 'mutating' with every replication in order to better fill their evolutionary niche.

 Self-replicating spacecraft may be launched for a number of reasons:

 Von Neumann probes would be designed to map the Galaxy, and transmit information about stellar systems back to its creators.
 These probes are named after Hungarian-American mathematician John von Neumann, who studied self-replicating machines.